Zimbabwe Finance Minister slams US Geography academic Prof Steve Hanke

-Minister for Finance and Economic Development, Mthuli Ncube says that he will not quarrel with global economist Steve Hanke over the latter’s assertion that Zimbabwe’s inflation was much higher than the official figures presented by authorities.
+FINANCE Minister Mthuli Ncube has dismissed United States economist and currency expert Steven Hanke’s claims the country’s inflation was much higher than the official figures presented by authorities.

+Hanke recently put Zimbabwe’s inflation at 290 percent, presenting it as second highest in the world after Venezuela.

-Hanke puts the country’s inflation are at 290 per cent, while the Zimbabwe National Statistics Agency recently put it at 57 per cent.
+On the contrary, the Zimbabwe National Statistics Agency recently put the country’s inflation rate at 57 percent.

-While addressing guests at a Reserve Bank of Zimbabwe monetary policy review breakfast meeting on Friday, Ncube said:
+Briefing guests at a Reserve Bank of Zimbabwe monetary policy review breakfast meeting last Friday, Ncube expressed doubt over the methodology being employed by Hanke in determining the country’s inflation figures.

 In the past, Hanke has come under fire for his advocacy of currency board systems, particularly from local government officials in countries where he has worked as an adviser, as well as from rival economists.